Kingswood Wealth Advisors LLC Sells 659 Shares of Qorvo, Inc. (NASDAQ:QRVO)

 Analysts Set New Price Targets

-QRVO has been the subject of several research analyst reports.
-Craig Hallum upped their price objective on shares of Qorvo from $110.00 to $125.00 and gave the company a “buy” rating in a research note on Thursday, February 1st.
-Needham & Company LLC reiterated a “buy” rating and set a $125.00 price target on shares of Qorvo in a research report on Thursday, February 1st.
-Raymond James increased their price objective on Qorvo from $115.00 to $120.00 and gave the stock an “outperform” rating in a report on Thursday, February 1st.
-Barclays raised their target price on Qorvo from $95.00 to $100.00 and gave the stock an “equal weight” rating in a research report on Tuesday, January 16th.
-Finally, Rosenblatt Securities lifted their target price on shares of Qorvo from $95.00 to $105.00 and gave the stock a “neutral” rating in a report on Thursday, February 1st.
-Two analysts have rated the stock with a sell rating, eleven have issued a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of $111.17.
+Several analysts recently commented on QRVO shares.
+StockNews.com lowered shares of Qorvo from a “buy” rating to a “hold” rating in a research report on Thursday, February 8th.
+Needham & Company LLC reissued a “buy” rating and issued a $125.00 price objective on shares of Qorvo in a report on Thursday, February 1st.
+Craig Hallum boosted their price target on shares of Qorvo from $110.00 to $125.00 and gave the company a “buy” rating in a research note on Thursday, February 1st.
+Raymond James upped their price objective on Qorvo from $115.00 to $120.00 and gave the stock an “outperform” rating in a research report on Thursday, February 1st.
+Finally, Rosenblatt Securities increased their price target on shares of Qorvo from $95.00 to $105.00 and gave the company a “neutral” rating in a research note on Thursday, February 1st.
+Two equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and seven have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Qorvo presently has a consensus rating of “Hold” and a consensus price target of $111.17.

 Qorvo, Inc engages in development and commercialization of technologies and products for wireless, wired, and power markets.
 It operates through three segments: High Performance Analog (HPA), Connectivity and Sensors Group (CSG), and Advanced Cellular Group (ACG).
 The HPA segment supplies radio frequency and power management solutions for automotive, defense and aerospace, cellular infrastructure, broadband, and other markets.